 3. Seville Cathedral

-Seville Cathedral was the largest cathedral in the world when it was completed in the 16th century.
+Seville Cathedral was the largest cathedral in the world when it was completed in the 16th century in this city in southern Spain.
 The Gothic section of the cathedral has a length of 126 meters (413 feet), a width of 76 meters (249 feet), and a height of 42 meters (138 feet), making it one of the most impressive cathedrals in Europe!

 4. Milan Cathedral